-- Catapult will periodically monitor Plan member usage statistics, service reports, general topic areas, and other indicators of services provided (such as Plan member surveys) to ensure quality, future resource needs and effective/efficient service.
-No information about a specific matter will be shared with Catapult by any lawyer without the Plan member’s prior written consent.
+- Catapult will periodically monitor Plan member usage statistics, service reports, general topic areas, and other indicators of services provided (such as Plan Member surveys) to ensure quality, future resource needs and effective/efficient service.
+No information about a specific matter will be shared with Catapult by any lawyer without the Plan Member’s prior written consent.

 * Legal advice is provided to active Catapult member organizations under a pre-paid legal services plan.
-See the Catapult Legal Advice Plan Terms for full details.
+See Catapult’s Employment Law Advice Plan Terms for full details.
 Participating plan attorneys are licensed to provide guidance under federal and NC law, are employed by Soule Law Firm, PLLC and are not employees of Catapult.
 For Catapult members in SC, the Firm has an of counsel relationship with attorney John Cole, or John Cole Law PLLC, who is licensed to practice in SC.
 This Plan is registered with the NC State Bar.
 Registration does not constitute approval of the Plan by the NC State Bar.

 Ready to request a guide?
 Fill out the information below to receive your copy!